 What are we eating?
 What if I have dietary restrictions?

 The food is always de-li-cious!
+We hire a caterer to manage the kitchen and design a tasty, healthy menu.
 We will provide both omnivore, vegetarian, and vegan options for lunch and dinner.
 We also have a gluten free option at each meal.
-If you have specific dietary restrictions, please let us know (email email@example.com with "food" as the subject header) and we will do our very best to accommodate you.
+If you have specific dietary restrictions, please email us at email@example.com, and we will do our very best to accommodate you.

 Can I bring my pet?

 Yes!
-We have a "kids track" with special programming for the little ones.
-We ask that all adults buy regular tickets for the event; child tickets are $50 each.
-We will have childcare handled on-site for most of the conference.
-If you have questions, please let us know (email firstname.lastname@example.org with "kids" as the subject header).
+We have a Kids Track with special programming for the little ones, along with subsidized tickets for children.
+We will have childcare handled onsite for most of the conference.
+Please see the Kids page for more information, and if you have additional questions, email email@example.com.

 Is there cell phone reception or internet access?

-There is no cell phone reception (and we're excited about it).
+There is no cell phone reception (and we're excited about that).
 There is no internet either.
 There is a pay phone.
-We always have a communal roll of quarters, but if you plan on long pay-phone calls, it will be best to BYO roll of quarters. :)
+We always have a communal roll of quarters, but if you plan on long pay-phone calls, it will be best to BYO roll of quarters.